yishuen/dsc-2-22-06-naive-bayes-assumptions-nyc-career-ds-102218/README.md

 You will be able to:
 * Understand different flavors of Naive Bayes in terms of distributions of underlying data
 * Explain the i.i.d assumption and how it works with Naive Bayes
-* Discuss and understand some key use cases of Naive Bayes Classifier.
+* Discuss and understand some key use cases of Naive Bayes Classifier

 ## Types of Naive Bayes Algorithm